 Finally, Airplay, no matter how good, is still a wireless connection, so the screen mirror speed fluctuates and causes lags often.

-How does iPad screen mirroring to non-Apple TV wirelessly?
+How does iPad screen mirror to non-Apple TV wirelessly?

-In case you have an iPad but don’t have Apple TV or a TV which don’t support Airplay, then you can use the below wireless methods to mirror your iPad;
+In case you have an iPad but don’t have Apple TV or a TV which don’t support Airplay, then you can use the below wireless methods to cast your iPad to TV;

 FlashGet Cast is a third-party screen mirroring software that you can download from app store, and it allows you to screen mirror your iPad to any Smart TV.
 One of the main benefits of FlashGet Cast is that it is free and can be set up instantly anywhere in the world.
 Above all, you can use it to connect with any brand of TV, like Samsung, Roku, LG, etc.